University of Rome La Sapienza

 Key Accreditations

-Offered in English since 2011, this Single Cycle Master’s degree trains scientist-physicians with a holistic approach, emphasizing early clinical exposure, transversal skills, and small class sizes.
+The "F" Degree Course, launched in 2011, is a six-year, 12-semester (Oct-July) English-taught program.
+It trains scientist-physicians with a holistic approach, emphasizing early clinical exposure, transversal skills, and personalized mentorship in small classes.

-- Holistic Approach: Focus on patient care, psycho-somatic complexities, socio-cultural contexts.
+- Holistic Approach: Focuses on psycho-somatic complexities and socio-cultural contexts.

-- Early Clinical Exposure: Internships start in the second year (1,000 total hours).
+- Early Clinical Exposure: Internships (1,000 hours) begin in the second semester of the second year.

 Curriculum Overview (360 ECTS)

-Internships: Year 4: 10 CFU (200 hours), primarily at Policlinico Umberto I. Italian B2 level required.
+Internships: 10 CFU (200 hours) focusing on diagnostics at Policlinico Umberto I.

 Life in Rome & Student Support